University Financial Policies

 The University does not reimburse travelers for tickets purchased with frequent flier miles.

-Airport Transfers: The airport shuttle service should be the preferred method of transportation to a hotel or meeting site.
-Taxis and private limousines should be used only when they represent a more reasonable alternative or are essential due to time constraints.
+The airport shuttle service should be the preferred method of transportation to a hotel or meeting site.
+Taxis and private limousines or town cars should be used only when they represent a more reasonable alternative or are essential due to time constraints.

-Car Rentals: A Driver Status Form must be submitted and approved by the Office of Insurance and Risk prior to an employee renting a car or driving on behalf of university business.
+A Driver Status Form must be submitted and approved by the Office of Insurance and Risk prior to an employee renting a car or driving on behalf of University business.